Oral Medicine Syringes for Children or Adults

 Starting at: $0.14

 Although not all oral syringes are alike each comes with the following basic pieces of equipment

 - Stopper - This is the tip of the syringe and has a hole in the center, which fits in the top of the medicine bottle.

-- Plastic Measuring Tube - This is the "body" of the syringe and will have a measuring scale on the side for accurate dosage.
+- Plastic Measuring Tube - This is the "body" of the medicine measuring syringe that will have a measuring scale on the side for accurate dosage.

 - Plunger/Piston - Fits tightly within the measuring tube and can be pulled or pushed along the inside of the tube, allowing the intake or outtake flow of the medication.

 Available Sizes - 1mL, 3mL, 5mL, 6mL, 10mL and 12mL.
-Choosing the right sized syringe can make measuring and administering medicine easy and accurate.
+Choosing the right sized syringe can make measuring and administering medication easy and accurate.